radusofron/Front-End-projects/iCodeThis/Sep_Day5/READme.md

 ### My solution

-In addition to HTML and CSS, I have used JavaScript for the user to be able to change the app and its testimonial using the arrows.
+In addition to HTML and CSS, I have used JavaScript to allow users to change the app and its testimonials using the arrows.

 `Resolution: 1280 x 720`